gaehlerm/SoftwareEngineering/README.md

 }
 ```

-For bigger dicts, this might still look quite verbose.
+For larger dictionaries, this may still appear quite verbose.
 But this code will be hidden at a low level of abstraction.

-Dicts can also be used polymorphically.
-Depending on the key it creates an object of different type.
-This will prevent some if statements in the future as polymorphism generally does.
+Dictionaries can also be used polymorphically.
+Depending on the key, it creates an object of a different type.
+This will prevent some `if` statements in the future, as polymorphism generally does.

 ```py
 class Zurich: